rferg/tandem-blog-posts/rails-mediator/part-1-intro-and-controllers/article.md

 # Rails on Mediator Part 1: Mediator and Thin Controllers

 Are you having trouble managing the complexity of your Ruby on Rails application?
 Are your models tangled together and difficult to change?
 Do your controllers contain a lot of complex logic making them difficult to understand and test?
-In this 3-part series, I'll suggest some ways that using a mediator to organize parts of your application could help manage this complexity.
+In this 3-part series, I'll suggest some ways that using a mediator to organize your application could help manage this complexity.
 Read on to learn how to make your controllers thinner and decouple them from the rest of your application, how to [use domain events to decouple your models](../part-2-domain-events/article.md), and how to [implement cross-cutting concerns without adding more code to your controllers](../part-3-crosscutting-and-tradeoffs/article.md).

 ## The Pattern